 - Lollypops – because it’s harder to pick a fight with someone when you are sucking a lolly!
 Very useful for calming down tense or aggressive situations.

-- Bottles of water – Dehydration is a major problem on the streets, bottled water is given out every night.
+- Bottles of water – Dehydration is a major problem on the streets; we give out lots of bottled water to combat this.

 - Foil blankets – people are often ill equipped for the drop in temperature as night falls, where Street Pastors find someone suffering from cold they are able to distribute foil blankets.